 The Dodge La Femme was sold for two years in the U.S. — 1955 and 1956 — and could be considered a fore mother to the She’s.
 We originally posted about it in 2007.

 One of the reasons that the La Femme didn’t sell was because women were, frankly, offended.
-Gender politics are different today, and they’re certainly different in Japan than they are in the U.S., so it’ll be fascinating to see how the She’s is received.Lisa Wade is a professor of sociology at Occidental College.
+Gender politics are different today, and they’re certainly different in Japan than they are in the U.S., so it’ll be fascinating to see how the She’s is received.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.